powercodeacademy/phase-3-oo-tic-tac-toe/README.md

 1. Instantiate an instance of `TicTacToe`
 2. Start the game by calling `#play` on that instance.

-Run the tests by typing `rspec spec/03_cli_spec.rb` in your terminal.
+Run the tests by typing `bin/rspec spec/03_cli_spec.rb` in your terminal.